Familiarizing Yourself With Arlington

 - Want to get in touch with your Irish roots?
 Pick up a pint and some yummy apps at O’Sullivan’s Irish Pub – complete with Irish dance and traditional music.

 - Arlington and the surrounding area has some great shopping.
-Check out the Fashion Centre at Pentagon City, the Village at Shirlington and, for foodies, the Arlington Farmer’s Market!
+Check out the Fashion Centre at Pentagon City, the Village at Shirlington, and, for foodies, the Arlington Farmer’s Market!

 - Are you a beer connoisseur?
 Check out World of Beer in the Ballston neighborhood in Arlington.
-The casual vibe makes you feel right at home but the beer selection is way better.
+The casual vibe makes you feel right at home, but the beer selection is way better.

 - If you’re into music/theater, be sure to stop by the Signature Theatre on Campbell Avenue.
-It’s a Tony Award®-winning, non-profit professional theater company with a mission to produce contemporary musicals and plays, reinvent classic musicals, and reach its community through educational and outreach opportunities.
+It’s a Tony Award®-winning, a non-profit professional theater company with a mission to produce contemporary musicals and plays, reinvent classic musicals, and reach its community through educational and outreach opportunities.

 Think about places you regularly go – and places others regularly go, too!
 A great place to get out and about in your local neighborhood (not to mention a great place to meet locals) is the grocery store!
 The cashiers and other shoppers likely live in the neighborhood to which you’ve just moved.
 Make it a point to flash a friendly smile and look for a community billboard that might advertise neighborhood activities.
 The same can be said for the gym, the local dry cleaners, etc.

 So, now that you have an idea of some great ways to explore your new Arlington neighborhood, get out there and get lost!
 Walk around, browse surroundings, figure out what is and is not within walking distance.
-Use a combination of all the above ideas and we guarantee you’ll feel like you’re ‘home’ in no time.
+Use a combination of all the above ideas, and we guarantee you’ll feel like you’re ‘home’ in no time.